hxxnxxa/shealthEx01/README.md

 # shealthEx01
+API : Google Fit Api
- You can only use devices that have a heart rate sensor on your smart phone. 😊
+You can measure your heart rate via this app.
- I tested it on the Galaxy S10.
- In addition to this code, you need to register in the Google Fit API and know the key hash value.
- This is just the finished code.